Skip links

 As an , we love to consider how content, keywords and links impact rankings.
 However, the focus of your website's design should be for users with disabilities – that way everyone will see the full potential of your website.

-If you don't know where to start or would like to get better at ranking your skills, today I will talk all about building accessibility into your SEO process in this blog.
+If you don't know where to start or would like to get better at ranking your skills, today I will talk all about building accessibility into your in this blog.

 But to do that we're going to have to cover three different areas.